meyer-lab/cellcommunication-Pf2/docs/source/quickstart.rst

 **Required AnnData structure (if using your own data):**
 - `adata.X`: (cells × genes) gene expression matrix (normalized and log-transformed recommended)
 - `adata.obs`: must contain a column that uniquely identifies experimental conditions or samples
-- `adata.var_names`: gene symbols matching those in your ligand-receptor table
+- `adata.var_names`: gene symbols matching those in your ligand–receptor table

-**Ligand-receptor pairs:**
+**Ligand–receptor pairs:**
-- You may use our provided ligand-receptor resource or import your own as a DataFrame with columns: 'ligand', 'receptor', and 'interaction_symbol'.
+- You may use our provided ligand–receptor resource or import your own as a DataFrame with columns: 'ligand', 'receptor', and 'interaction_symbol'.

 Please ensure your dataset is preprocessed for single-cell analysis (doublets removed, gene filtering, normalization, and log1p-transformation) for optimal results.